 This seems like one of those simple, obvious things that everyone knows to do, right?
 Wrong.

-I see staff or parents make this error all the time: They approach the child and fire off a series of demands, all of which are non-preferred activities.
-The child then refuses to comply (either vocally or non vocally), and then a power struggle begins, tantrumming comes next, etc. There is a way to prevent this frustrating little cycle of behaviors from happening in the first place.
+I see staff or parents make this error all the time: They approach the student or client and fire off a series of demands, all of which are non-preferred activities.
+The child then refuses to comply (either vocally or non vocally), a power struggle begins, tantrumming comes next, etc. There is a way to prevent this frustrating little cycle of behaviors from happening in the first place.

-Taking a few seconds to prepare yourself to use Behavioral Momentum can save so much effort and frustration in the long run, especially if you are dealing with a non-compliant or defiant child, or even a typical “I’m-going-to-test-you-just-because” 4 year old.
+Taking a few seconds to prepare yourself to use Behavioral Momentum can save so much effort and frustration in the long run, especially if you are dealing with a non-compliant or defiant student or client, or even a typical “I’m-going-to-test-you-just-because” 4 year old.